Practitioners Guide to Soul & Survival

 • A person superior or dominant to us getting their way in opposition to our way, causing stress and upset

-The homœopath must know what is normal and what is out of balance in accordance with the external environment.
-Many people live in ongoing stress and although the right remedy can alleviate their suffering it will not necessarily change their environment.
+The homeopath must know what is normal and what is out of balance in accordance with the external environment.
+Many people live in ongoing stress and although the right remedy can alleviate their suffering, it will not necessarily change their environment.
 After the remedy the patient may or may not choose to remove themselves from this environment.
 Sometimes when they are personally less stressed, another person close to them who has been their stressor may become less stressed themselves, but this is not always the case.
 A remedy is still effective if it helps the patient – even if it doesn’t change the situation around them.
 Sometimes after the right remedy a miracle will occur in the patient’s life but this is not always the case and shouldn’t be used as the measure of success in all cases.

 The soul, the survival instinct